-While first home buyers in numerous states have been given stamp duty concessions from their perespective governments, recent research shows the tax is a challenge for older purchasers, as well.
+While first home buyers in numerous states have been given stamp duty concessions from their perspective governments, recent research shows the tax is a challenge for older purchasers, as well.

-The White Paper, which is based on a survey of 800 seniors prior to the Federal Budget, found that:
+The research, which is based on a survey of 800 seniors prior to the Federal Budget, found that:

 - 70% of respondents are looking to downsize from the existing family home, either now or in the future;